Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions: Quantum Husimi Distribution of the Continuum Model

 \paragraph*{Model II} Similar to the previous model, we observe the time evolution of the quantum Husimi distribution for Model~II [Eq.~\eqref{continuous_model_II}] in Fig.~\ref{Q2_1} for different values of $V$.
-The spreading of the distribution in phase space correctly identifies the phase transition point at $V_c = J$: for $V < V_c$ the distribution spreads along the $q$ direction, while for $V > V_c$ the spreading in the $q$ direction is suppressed.
+The spreading of the distribution in phase space correctly identifies the phase transition point at $V_c = J$: for $V \le V_c$ the distribution spreads along the $q$ direction, while for $V > V_c$ the spreading in the $q$ direction is suppressed.

-We present the time dependence of the variance of the Husimi distribution in the lower panel of Fig.~\ref{comp_lattice_cont}.
-We observe that $\sigma^2(t) \sim t^2$ for $V < V_c = J = 1$, while it ceases to increase with time once $V > V_c$.
+We present the time dependence of the $\sigma^2$ of the Husimi distribution in the lower panel of Fig.~\ref{comp_lattice_cont}.
+We observe that $\sigma^2(t) \sim t^2$ for $V \le V_c = J = 1$, while it ceases to increase with time once $V > V_c$.
 This behavior indicates a delocalization--localization transition at $V_c = J = 1$.
-We also compare these results with those obtained from the corresponding lattice models and find reasonable agreement between the two.
+We also compare these results with those obtained from the corresponding lattice models and find reasonable good agreement between the two.

-In hindsight, these results confirm that the continuum version of our non-Hermitian lattice model provides a reasonable approximation and efficiently reproduces the phase transition observed in the lattice models within the same parameter regime.
+In hindsight, these results confirm that the continuum version of our non-Hermitian lattice model provides a reasonably good approximation and efficiently reproduces the phase transition observed in the lattice models within the same parameter regime.